yushi2003/Smart-Water-Tank-Monitoring-System/README.md

 - **🔬 Turbidity Measurement** (Lekamwasam N.L.P.M.): Turbidity sensor implementation and system integration

 **Hardware Integration Process:**
-The physical system assembly required close collaboration, with **Lekamwasam N.L.P.M. coordinating the hardware integration** while each team member contributed their sensor expertise and assisted with the assembly process.
+The physical system assembly required close collaboration, with **Nanayakkara Y.S. coordinating the pump operation** while each team member contributed their sensor expertise and assisted with the assembly process.
 This approach ensured that theoretical sensor knowledge was properly implemented in the physical system.

 **Code Integration:**
 All individual sensor codes were successfully integrated into a unified system, with each member's algorithms contributing to the final working solution.